 Light is a finishing material, not a fill material.

-What exactly are we lighting?
+What exactly are we fighting?

 That is the defining question when considering the illumination of your home.
 Stop thinking about adding lights, and start thinking about what to illuminate and how.

 The Japanese traditionally have designed architecture with a deep appreciation for light, as well as shadow.
-It is the nature of material, and how each material “receives” light, that determines the best illumination.
+It is the nature of the material, and how each material “receives” light, that determines the best illumination.
 And then there is form – architectural geometry as well as the arrangement of furnishings.
 Some forms need more space.
 Allowing for shadows permits the form to breathe and fulfill its purpose.
 It may sound unfamiliar to think of illumination in this way, but if we light what matters, what reveals our story, and then allow the light to narrate, our homes become a living expression of ourselves.

 Interested in learning more about how lighting can make a difference in your home?

 Contact us today for a complimentary, no-obligation consultation!